 How do I choose the right type of question for where we are right now?

 Match the moment.
 Fun questions for lightness.
 Emotional or values questions for real depth.
 Romantic questions to revisit what's good.
 Future questions when something important is on the horizon.
-Follow your mood and your relationship's current needs.
+Follow your mood and your relationship's current needs — there's no wrong category to start with.

 Conclusion